• Countries

 • Communication Specifics

-A state in southwestern Asia.
-The official name is the State of Israel.
-The population is 8.8 million people. (as of 2020).
-The capital is Jerusalem.
-Official language is Hebrew.
-Type of government is parliamentary republic.
-The main religion is Judaism.
+State in the southwestern part of Asia.
+Official name – the State of Israel.
+Population – 8.8 million people (as of 2020).
+Capital – Jerusalem.
+Official language - Hebrew.
+Government type – parliamentary republic.
+Main religion – Judaism.

 Israel Flag